taecontrol/moonguard-docs/docs/notifications.md

 # Notifications

-Larastats ships with some notifications for different use cases and scenarios, we've added the following notifications:
+Moonguard ships with some notifications for different use cases and scenarios, we've added the following notifications:

 - New Exception Log Group.
 - Request Took Longer Than Maximum Duration.